mapineda/wh/README.md

 ### Algorithm ###

-Geometric Mean: A type of mean or average which indicates the central tendency or typical value of a set of numbers.
+V.0.0.1 Geometric Mean: A type of mean or average which indicates the central tendency or typical value of a set of numbers.

+V.0.0.2 Watson Personality Insights

 ## Resources